 Hello?
 You have my information in your computer.
 Can’t you see that I have done this a ton of times?
 Why are you treating me so poorly?
 Does my commerce not matter to you?

 Just like my poor experience at the airport check in, ask yourself if your site’s users are getting the same poor experience when they reach your Web site.

 Users go to many sites during their travels on the Internet, so when you get a user that frequently comes back to your site, SHOW THEM SOME RESPECT!
-When allowed, track them so they can be identified, and say hello with a smile.
+When allowed, track them so that they can be identified, and then say hello with a smile.
 Let them know you are glad they are back.
 Ask how their last visit was, what you can continue to provide them with, and what they looked for the last time they were on your site.
-If they’re a first time visitor, ask how you can help them and do not assume that because they got to your site they will find what they need.
+If they’re a first time visitor, then ask how you can help them, and do not assume that because they got to your site, that they will find what they need.

 When I am at the airport, what is the first thing I do?
 I look around to see where I need to go.
 Sometimes things are clearly marked or I may even remember how to get around from my last visit.
 But airports are always under construction, things are always moving, and there aren’t always very clear labels.

 Imagine how a site’s users feel when they get to a site and what they were used to finding in one location has been moved to another.
 We all know you have spent hours in meetings arguing your views through countless PowerPoint slides in order to impress upon your boss the need for a well optimized site.
 But as your customer, I really don’t care what’s going on behind closed doors if you show me that you don’t care about the poor experience forced upon me.

 Just like misdirection in the airport, ask yourself if your site’s users are having an easy or difficult time navigating your Web site.